Know About Our Courses

 - Explain how to use the tools you need to perform your job efficiently

 - Notice potential areas to improve the workplace

 - Educate on what to avoid when dealing with others

 - So much more

-Our PD training is called Think BIG & be SMART 4R students© It is common sense and a social justice-based approach to giving teachers the tools they need to develop positive relationships with students.
+Our PD training is called Think BIG & be SMART 4R students™ It is a student-centered restorative practices-based approach to giving teachers the tools they need to develop positive relationships with students.
 At its core, are these fundamental beliefs:

 - Relationships are critical to a positive and productive teacher/student dynamic.